datalad-handbook/book/docs/basics/101-116-sharelocal.rst

    Note that subdatasets will not be installed by default, but are only registered in the superdataset -- you will have to do a "datalad get -n PATH/TO/SUBDATASET" to install the subdataset for file availability meta data.
-The -n/--no-data options prevents that file contents are also downloaded.
+The -n/--no-data option prevents that file contents are also downloaded.

    Note that a recursive "datalad get" would install all further